serverless/blog/posts/2017-11-06-serverless-multi-cloud.md

 ---
-title: Pros and Cons of a Serverless Multi-cloud
+title: The Serverless Multi-cloud - risk vs reward
 description: To multi-cloud, or not to multi-cloud?
 It's time for a frank discussion of the pros and cons.
 date: 2017-11-06
 layout: Post